 Dr. Theodore Panayotou, the Director and Dean of CIIM, is a 2007 NOBEL Peace Prize Contributor, and former a Harvard faculty member.
-He is Professor of Economics, Innovation & Entrepreneurship and Ethics & Social Responsibility at CIIM, a Visiting Professor at Tel Aviv University and a Member of the Cyprus President’s Council of the National Economy.
+He is Professor of Economics and Ethics at CIIM.
+Formerly a Visiting Professor at Tel Aviv University and former Member of the Cyprus President’s Council of the National Economy.

 Professor Panayotou taught Economics for 25 years at Harvard University where he served as Director of the Environment and Sustainable Development Program at the Centre for International Development.
 Before joining Harvard 1986, Dr. Panayotou was a senior economist with the Rockefeller Foundation (New York), based in Southeast Asia (Thailand) 1978-1985.
 He advised Presidents and Premiers in over 20 countries including China, Mexico, Russia, the USA and several countries in Eastern Europe, Central America and Southeast Asia, and served as consultant to companies, governments, the UN and the World Bank.

-Dr. Panayotou has a BA in Law / Economics from the University of Athens, an MA in Development Economics from York University (Canada) and a PhD in Environmental and resource Economics from the University of British Columbia (Canada).
+Dr. Panayotou has a BA in Economics from the University of Athens, an MA in Economics (Development Economics) from York University (Canada) and a PhD in Economics (Environmental and Resource Economics & Management) from the University of British Columbia (Canada).

 Dr. Panayotou has published more than a hundred journal articles, monographs and books on the subjects of economic development, environmental management, climate change, sustainability and competitiveness.
 His most recent book Environment for Growth is published by Harvard University Press.
 He is considered a world authority on economic instruments and innovative financing mechanisms, transferable development rights, and on sustainable and experiential tourism.

-In the years 1995-97 leading to the Kyoto Protocol , Dr. Panayotou contributed to the development of Joint Implementation, emissions trading and the Clean Development Mechanism, and trained hundreds of policy makers in governments and international organizations in the economics of climate change through his Climate Change Workshops at Harvard.
+In the years 1995-97 leading to the Kyoto Protocol, Dr. Panayotou contributed to the development of Joint Implementation, emissions trading and the Clean Development Mechanism, and trained thousands of policy makers in governments and international organizations in the economics of climate change through his Climate Change Workshops at Harvard and around the world.

 In the early 2000s in cooperation with Professor Jeffrey Sachs of Harvard (now at Columbia), Panayotou estimated econometrically and valued the economic impacts of climate change on different regions of the world and proposed a scheme of Compensation for Meaningful Participation in Climate Change Control.